jillesvangurp/es-kotlin-client/README.md

 Or pass in the builder and rest client as you would normally.

 **Everything** you do normally with the Java client works exactly as it does normally.
-But, we've added lots of extra methods to make things easier.
-For example searching is supported with a Kotlin DSL that adapts the existing `SearchRequest` and adds an alternative `source` method that takes a String, which in Kotlin you can template as well:
+But, we've added lots of extra extension functions to make things easier.
+Mostly these are in kotlin files with packages that match the classes they are extending.
+So, using a class from the java sdk means it it's in your imports already, which in turn makes the extension functions available for you to use.

 ## DAOs and serialization/deserialization